Feline Behavior

 1. Book an appointment online and be prepared to fill out the intake form.

-2. Make sure your zoom account is working ahead of time.
-Please submit any addition information at least 24 hours before the consult.
+2. Make sure your Zoom account is working ahead of time.
+Please submit any additional information at least 24 hours before the consult.
 If we are meeting in person, please make sure you send me your address ahead of time.

-3. During the personal or virtual meeting, I would like you to give me a brief description of your situation.
-We will then tour of your home to get a better understanding of your cat’s environment.
+3. During the personal or virtual meeting, I would like you to briefly describe your situation.
+We will then tour your home to better understand your cat’s environment.

-4. We will then discuss a detailed, customized plan with step-by-step instructions how to help resolve the issue(s).
-Pls take your own notes during this conversation.
-I will follow up with a written outline of our discussion and my recommendations within 2 business days.
+4. We will then discuss a detailed, customized plan with step-by-step instructions on how to help resolve the issue(s).
+Please take your own notes during this conversation.
+I will follow up with a written outline of our discussion and my recommendations within two business days.

-6. The initial cat introduction package will give you detailed information and handouts for your case.
-One follow up call is included in this package.
-Many cat introductions take longer and if you feel you need further help, the follow-up calls are for you.
+6. The initial cat introduction package includes detailed information and handouts for your case.
+One follow-up call is included.
+Many cat introductions take longer, but you will have all the tools you need.
+If you feel you need further help, follow-up calls at a later point in time are for you.

 • Cat Behavior Consultation – 60 minutes for $150